-Dr. Taber is our only NEO eligible to receive benefits under the Kodak Unfunded Retirement Income Plan (KURIP) as of December 31, 2022.
-Mr. O'Grady had a balance under KURIP which was paid to him in 2022.
+Dr. Taber is our only NEO eligible to receive benefits under the Kodak Unfunded Retirement Income Plan (KURIP) as of December 31, 2023.
 KURIP was an unfunded retirement plan that was designed to provide our U.S. employees with pension benefits that (1) made up for the Internal Revenue Code's limitations on allocations and benefits that may be paid under KRIP and SIP, and (2) recognize deferred compensation that was ignored when calculating benefits under KRIP and SIP.